-The Company organizes its operations in two segments: Enterprise, Education and Technology and Media and Telecom.
-The Enterprise, Education and Technology segment represents products related to industry solutions for education customers, and media services (except for Media and Telecom customers).
-The Media and Telecom segment primarily represents TV solutions that are sold to media and telecom operators.
+The Company organizes its operations in two segments: Enterprise, Education & Technology and Media and Telecom.
+Enterprise, Education & Technology represent product related to industry solutions for education customers, and media services (except for media & telecom customers).
+Media and Telecom represent Cloud TV solutions that are sold to media and telecom operators.